RULE 11. FORWARDING AND FILING THE RECORD

 Mail or Other Means; Endorsement Certification of the

 Record.
 The clerk of district

-or other means upon filing of a certification of the record.
-The clerk of district
+supreme court by mail or other means upon filing of a certification of

 (c) Temporary Retention of Record in District Court for Use in Preparing Briefs